BoergeSt/Lagrange-Mechanics/README.md

 # Lagrange-Mechanics
-A simple Python3 program, which allows the automatic symbolic creation of the Lagrange equations for systems containing pendulums, springs and similar objects.
-It features a very simple way to set up even complex systems.
-Afterwards the system can be viewed in (close to) realtime, depending on the complexity of the system or recorded and saved as an mp4.
+A simple Python3 program, which allows the automatic symbolic creation of the Lagrange equations for systems containing pendulums, springs and similar objects in 2d.
+It features a very simple way to set up even complex systems and automatic calculation of the Lagrangian.
+Furthermore the characteristic ode of first order is assembled and numerically integrated in order to be able to visualize the results.
+Afterwards the system can be viewed in (close to) realtime using matplotlib.animation.

 #### Table of Contents
 * [Disclamer](#disclaimer)